Keyboard shortcuts

 So why do we build type systems?
 The answer is obviously because they are awesome and intellectually interesting.
 But second to that, because they are genuinely useful.

-Our exploration starts with the lambda calculus, a formal system developed by Alonzo Church in the 1930s to express computation.
+Any discussion of type systems starts with the lambda calculus, a formal system developed by Alonzo Church in the 1930s to express computation.
 It is the minimal, universal programming language.
-Its syntax consists of just three elements: variables, function abstractions (a way to define an anonymous function), and function application (the act of calling a function).
+Its syntax consists of just three elements: variables, function abstractions (a way to define an anonymous function), and function application (calling a function).
 For instance, the identity function, which simply returns its input, is written as \( \lambda x. x \).
-Despite this simplicity, any computable problem can be expressed and solved within the lambda calculus, making it Turing complete.
+Despite this simplicity, any computable problem can be expressed and solved within the lambda calculus.

 A System of Types